 3. Gold Coast

 With so many activities in and around the world-famous Gold Coast, the challenge is choosing how to spend your time.
-The theme parks en route to the Gold Coast from Brisbane — Movie World, Dreamworld and Wet‘n’Wild — along with Sea World on the Southport Spit (just north of Surfers Paradise), provide plenty of fun and adventure for all ages.
+The theme parks en route to the Gold Coast from Brisbane — Movie World, Dreamworld and Wet‘n’Wild — along with Sea World on the Southport Spit (just north of Surfers Paradise), provide plenty of fun for all ages.

 Apart from the thrilling parks, the Gold Coast’s 57 kilometres of white sandy beaches are its biggest attraction.
 For a 360-degree view of the beaches, ocean and magnificent hinterland, visit the SkyPoint Observation Deck on level 77 of the Gold Coast’s tallest building — Q1.
 There’s a bar and bistro, and SkyPoint Climb takes the experience to another level!